10 Top Share Tips

 Unfortunately, poor use of leveraging leads those who are unskilled to trade on emotion, chasing the market in the hope of attaining riches.
-Ignorance and overconfidence abound, particularly when trading highly leveraged markets such as Forex or Contracts for Difference, as people often mistakenly believe they can handle the fluctuating extremes that these markets present.
+Ignorance and overconfidence abound, particularly when trading highly leveraged markets such as Forex, as people often mistakenly believe they can handle the fluctuating extremes that these markets present.
 The sad reality is that, for most, trading highly leveraged instruments is like giving the car keys to a ten-year old and telling them to go for a drive.

 The truth of the matter is that unless you have proven to yourself that you can profitably trade stocks directly, you should never consider trading leveraged markets.
 If, once you have this experience, you are adamant that you want to trade leveraged markets you should never invest all of your available capital and never leverage beyond 50 percent of your total portfolio.

 Many investors react to market conditions, stampeding up the mountain when the market is rising and sliding down just as fast when the market is falling.
 Unfortunately, this mentality is proliferated by the daily market reviews and sentiment expressed in the media.
 So what is it that drives us to follow the herd, particularly in the stock market?

 Commonly, investors will follow the herd to avoid the possibility of feeling remorse in the event that their decisions prove to be incorrect.
 Herding also reduces the time required to properly analyse an investment decision on the basis of the belief that if everyone else is buying, someone else must have already done the required analysis.
 The reality is that many investors would rather purchase a stock that others are also buying in order to seek comfort in the knowledge that they are not alone in their decision making.
 It also enables investors to rationalize a stock that starts to go down; since everyone else thought so highly of it, it makes sense that they did too.